Digres45/TweetBot/README.md

-Bot to tweet using Tweeter API's
+Bot to tweet using Twitter API's tweepy module used